BJP names candidates for Maha Legislative Council polls; Pankaja Munde not in list | Politics

 She did face allegations of buying nutritional food for children in state-run schools at inflated rates but was given a clean chit later by Fadnavis.

+Patil pointed out that Pankaja is the national secretary of BJP and co-incharge of Madhya Pradesh.

-When asked about the names of Khot and Mete also not figuring in the list, Patil said, “there is no full stop in politics.
+When asked about the names of Khot and Mete also not figuring in the list, Patil said, ''there is no full stop in politics.
 There is a comma and after that, the sentence continues.
-We have also given the minister of state's post to Sadabhau.”
-Patil said BJP chief whip Ashish Shelar has visited MNS chief Raj Thackeray at the latter's residence to seek his support in the June 10 Rajya Sabha and MLC polls. ''The MNS has one vote (in Assembly) and we are hopeful of their support,'' he added.
+We have also given the minister of state's post to Sadabhau''.

+Patil said BJP chief whip Ashish Shelar has visited MNS chief Raj Thackeray at the latter's residence to seek his support in the June 10 Rajya Sabha and MLC polls.

+Upset with the denial of renomination, Mete said he will meet Fadnavis and Patil.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)